brooklynrail/brooklynrail-platform/content/events/2023/03/josephine-halvorson-unforgotten.md

 ---
 title: "Josephine Halvorson: Unforgotten"
-deck: Featuring Halvorson and Rail host to be announced
+deck: Featuring Halvorson and Eleanor Heartney
-summary: Artist Josephine Halvorson joins Rail host for a conversation.
+summary: Artist Josephine Halvorson joins Eleanor Heartney for a conversation.
 We conclude with a poetry reading.
 people:
   - person: josephine-halvorson